Africana Thesis Guidelines

 (Students writing an honor’s thesis should also refer to the dates on the Honor’s Committee web page.)

 For students writing a one-term or honor’s thesis: during the term preceding your thesis work, and after conducting preliminary research, develop a proposal in consultation with an advisor.
 (Guidelines for the proposal are described below.)
 Submit this proposal by May 1st for fall term or honors theses, and by November 1st for winter term theses.
-Email the proposal to Renan Oliveira Ferreira and the Chair of the program.
+Email the proposal to the Africana Academic Administrative Assistant and the chair of the program.
 The Africana committee will review the proposals at their next meeting.